-LIFT - Learning Innovations For Tomorrow, the institute's talent program, delivers a new advanced manufacturing curriculum in its immersive Learning Lab environment and to schools across the Nation to address the skills gap in the U.S. workforce, providing workers with the skills, knowledge, and abilities required by new innovative technologies.
+LIFT - Learning Innovations For Tomorrow, the institute's talent program, delivers a new advanced manufacturing curriculum in its immersive Learning Lab approach and to schools across the Nation to address the skills gap in the U.S. workforce, providing workers with the skills, knowledge, and abilities required by new innovative technologies.

-Institute Capabilities Ecosystem Development With its 100,000 square-foot headquarters in Detroit, Michigan, LIFT convenes an ecosystem of Fortune 500 companies; top academic research universities; small- and medium-sized manufacturers; and national education and workforce development partners to rapidly contract, design, develop, prototype, and test innovative technologies for DoD to speed technology transition to the Warfighter while building the future workforce of America.
+Ecosystem With its 100,000 square-foot headquarters in Detroit, Michigan, LIFT convenes an ecosystem Development of Fortune 500 companies; top academic research universities; small- and medium-sized manufacturers; and national education and workforce development partners to rapidly contract, design, develop, prototype, and test innovative technologies for DoD to speed technology transition to the Warfighter while building the future workforce of America.
 High Bay - Bringing the "Art of the Possible" to Reality: The LIFT Technology Showcase houses the national premier advanced materials development facility featuring full-scale equipment and highlights connecting materials, processes, and systems for smarter manufacturing.

 Learning Lab: LIFT features a one-of-a-kind immersive Learning Lab to educate and train the next generation of high-level advanced manufacturing technicians to fill the existing skills gap in the U.S. and provides a curriculum to prepare students for the advanced manufacturing jobs of tomorrow.
 A state-of-the-art, immersive learning facility, the LIFT Learning Lab features seven unique labs equipped to prepare students for the most in-demand manufacturing careers.

-IGNITE: Mastering Manufacturing Today's workforce necessitates a three-year foundational competency-based educational program for the "multi-skilled technician."
+IGNITE: Mastering Manufacturing

+Today's workforce necessitates a three-year foundational competency-based educational program for the "multi-skilled technician."
 The new curriculum will introduce students to advanced manufacturing materials, processes, and systems through online, interactive, multimedia and project-based learning built around real industry challenges.

-Operation Next This is an innovative training and credentialing program providing a blended learning curriculum to active-duty soldiers within their last six months of service, enabling them to earn one or more nationally portable, standards-based, industry-recognized credentials in high-demand manufacturing fields.
-The program was expanded to support small- and medium-sized organizations through a pilot in Detroit, MI and Pittsburgh, PA.
+Operation Next This is an innovative training and credentialing program providing a blended learning curriculum to active-duty soldiers within their last six months of service, enabling them to earn one or more nationally portable, standards-based, industry-recognized credentials in highdemand manufacturing fields.
+The program was expanded to support small- and mediumsized organizations through a pilot in Detroit, MI and Pittsburgh, PA.

+AIM Photonics American Institute for Manufacturing Integrated Photonics

+Established July 2015

+Website www.aimphotonics.com

-AIM Photonics American Institute for Manufacturing Integrated Photonics Established July 2015 Website www.aimphotonics.com Mission Advance integrated photonic circuit manufacturing technology development while simultaneously providing access to state-of-the-art fabrication, packaging, and testing capabilities for small-to-medium enterprises, academia, and the government; create an adaptive integrated photonic circuit workforce capable of meeting industry needs and further increase domestic competitiveness; and meet participating commercial, defense, and civilian agency needs in this burgeoning technology area.
-Headquarters Albany, NY (photonic chip fabrication facility) and Rochester, NY (photonic chip test, assembly, and packaging facility) Consortium Organizer Research Foundation for the State University of New York Satellite Locations Santa Barbara, CA Tucson, AZ Cambridge, MA Workforce Location Massachusetts Institute of Technology (Cambridge, MA) Institute Snapshot AIM Photonics accele rates the transition of integrated photonics into DoD systems and commercial products by
+Mission Advance integrated photonic circuit manufacturing technology development while simultaneously providing access to state-of-the-art fabrication, packaging, and testing capabilities for small-to-medium enterprises, academia, and the government; create an adaptive integrated photonic circuit workforce capable of meeting industry needs and further increase domestic competitiveness; and meet participating commercial, defense, and civilian agency needs in this burgeoning technology area.

+Headquarters Albany, NY (photonic chip fabrication facility) and

+Rochester, NY (photonic chip test, assembly, and packaging facility)

+Consortium Research Foundation for the State University of New York

+Satellite Locations Santa Barbara, CA

+Tucson, AZ Cambridge, MA

+Workforce Location Massachusetts Institute of Technology (Cambridge, MA)